By Microsoft

 Microsoft Authenticator

-For individuals, students, and enterprise employees who require secure, multi-factor access to Microsoft services and third-party online accounts.
+For enterprise employees, students, and personal users who require secure, multi-factor access to Microsoft and third-party online accounts.

-Microsoft Authenticator is a market-leading productivity app that is completely free.
-With a 4.7/5 rating from 3.2M reviews, it delivers strong user satisfaction.
-Users particularly appreciate ease of use, though resource usage remains a common concern.
+Microsoft Authenticator is an established productivity app that is completely free.
+With a 4.7/5 rating from 3.3M reviews, it shows polarized user reception.
+Users particularly appreciate efficient and reliable multi-factor authentication process provides a secure one-stop shop for all accounts, though circular authentication loops occur when the app requires itself to verify a new device login remains a common concern.

 What is Microsoft Authenticator?